-Each week we'll be showcasing more of our BDO Top 40 Over 40 honourees.
-Be sure to check back every Thursday!
+Each week we will showcase more of our BDO Top 40 Over 40 Honourees.
+Be sure to check back regularly!

 We also want to thank community sponsor Pushor Mitchell LLP for their support.